NuGet/docs.microsoft.com-nuget/docs/Hosting-Packages/Overview.md

 - NuGet.Server: Packages are made available through a local server through HTTP.
 For details, see [NuGet.Server](../hosting-packages/NuGet-Server.md).
 - NuGet Gallery: Packages are hosted on an Internet server using the [NuGet Gallery Project](https://github.com/NuGet/NuGetGallery/wiki/Hosting-the-NuGet-Gallery-Locally-in-IIS) on GitHub.
 NuGet Gallery provides user management and additional features such as an extensive web UI that allows searching and exploring packages from within the browser, similar to nuget.org.

-There are also several third-party NuGet hosting products that support remote private feeds, including the following:
+There are also several other NuGet hosting products that support remote private feeds, including the following:

 - [Package Management](https://www.visualstudio.com/en-us/docs/package/overview) from [VS Team Services](https://www.visualstudio.com/team-services/) and [TFS](https://www.visualstudio.com/tfs/)
 - [MyGet](http://myget.org)